Aaron's Party (Come Get It)

 Aaron's Party (Come Get It) is the second studio album by American pop singer Aaron Carter.
 It serves as the follow-up to his international debut album.
 Aaron's Party was released in the fall of 2000 becoming his first album under Jive Records.
-This album was also certified 3× Platinum by the RIAA for selling over 3 million copies in the United States making it Carter's most successful album.
+It includes the singles "Aaron's Party (Come Get It)", "I Want Candy", "Bounce", and "That's How I Beat Shaq".
+The album was also certified 3× platinum by the RIAA for selling over 3 million copies in the United States, making it Carter's most successful album.

 Synopsis

-All of the songs on the album were separated by interludes (except after track 12 for releases with bonus tracks), attached at the end of the previous song (thus the length of the tracks listed below include the length of the interlude).
-Their lengths spanned from a one-second-long interlude entitled "Let's Go" to a skit over a minute long entitled "Teacher".
+All of the songs on the standard album were separated by interludes, added in the pre-gaps of each song.
+Their lengths span from a one-second-long interlude titled "Let's Go" to a skit over a minute long titled "Teacher".

 In some regions, "(Have Some) Fun with the Funk" (also available on the Pokémon: The First Movie soundtrack) and "Hang On Sloopy" were released as bonus tracks, bringing those releases' total number of songs to 14.
-Some releases of the album also minorly differ; instead of "Hang On Sloopy" as a bonus track, the UK edition included "Jump, Jump", which also featured on the test pressing of the album.
-The US version notably omitted "Life Is a Party" (available on the Rugrats in Paris: The Movie soundtrack).
+Some releases of the album also have differences; instead of "Hang On Sloopy" as a bonus track, the UK edition included "Jump, Jump", which also featured on the test pressing of the album.
+The European version notably added "Life is a Party" (available on The Other Me soundtrack).

-The Japanese edition (as well as having both bonus tracks and a spoken "Aaron Message") had a completely different album cover; some versions of this cover include it being completely orange apart from a circle showing Carter's face at what looks like a party.
-The full version of this cover is the cover for some editions as well.
+The Japanese edition (as well as having both bonus tracks and a spoken "Aaron Message") had a completely different album cover; some versions of this cover include it being completely orange apart from a circle around Carter's face at a party.
+The party cover is the main cover for some editions as well.